RedisLabs/redislabs-docs/content/rc/concepts/data-persistence-redis-cloud.md

 (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
-This makes sure that no data is lost in case of a node failure event, as the new cloud instance will be attached to the existing persistent storage volume.
+This makes sure that no data is lost in case of a node failure event, as the new cloud instance is attached to the existing persistent storage volume.

 Data persistence, via AOF or snapshots, is used solely to restore the